petrbol/RouterConfigurationTool/README.md

 ## rct - Router Configuration Tool

-Router Configuration Tool(rct) is simple configuration interface for Vector Path Processing (VPP, fd.io) with limited feature set.
+Router Configuration Tool is simple configuration interface for Vector Path Processing (VPP, fd.io) with limited feature set.
 This tool is set of systemd services and few app.

 ### !!! not for production usage !!!